 Peter Levine and his Somatic Experiencing Method (Body Orientated Trauma Healing) www.traumahealing.com

 The Insight Meditation Society (Many teachers :-most recent to date Steven Smith, Martin Aylward – (Now studying under Martin Aylward, Resident Teacher @ www.moulindechaves.org

-I have also worked with Bill Wood and I have explored the deconstruction of asana and how to teach a more individualised approach within a class context with him over a few years.
+I have also worked with Bill Wood (Scaravelli inspired) for a couple of years and I have explored the deconstruction of asana and how to teach a more individualised approach within a class context.

 I have been taught by many humble, unnamed here, but certainly not unrecognised family, friends, teachers, mentors and students along the way.